-If you are considering solar power, chances are you have heard the term tier one solar panel.
-But what is a tier one panel and what are the criteria for a panel to qualify as tier one?
+If you are considering solar power, chances are you have heard the term tier one solar panels.
+But what is a tier-one panel and what are the criteria for a panel to qualify as tier one?

 The answer may come as a bit of a shock.

 According to Bloomberg, a tier one solar manufacturer is nothing more than a company that has provided their panels for 6 large-scale solar projects (larger than 1.5MW) that have been financed by 6 different banks within the last two years.
 Everything else is marketing spin!